andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

 Using UUIDs as the `id` in your Rails models instead of incrementing integers helps you avoid collisions.
 The UUIDs are _globally_ unique meaning you can know that different models cannot possibly have the same `id` and you can even assign them client-side or in other systems.

 With an incrementing integer `id` the size of your data can be inferred from the outside i.e. `id` 5 is the fifth record created.
 With UUIDs no-one can guess the size of your database tables, which might be information you are keen to keep secret.
-You _can_ get round this by generating ‘public ids’ or 'slugs' for exposed URLs… but then, why not use a built-in tool.
+You _can_ get round this by generating ‘public ids’ or 'slugs' for exposed URLs… but then, why not use a built-in tool?

 From a security perspective, using UUIDs prevents the situation where a malicious attacker could attempt to gain access to data by guessing a model `id` in your URLs.
 UUIDs are extremely hard to guess.